wevm/viem/site/docs/introduction.md

 ---

-**viem** will help developers build with a higher level of accuracy and correctness through type safety & developer experience.
+**viem** will help developers build with a higher level of accuracy and correctness through type safety and developer experience.
 It will also integrate extremely well with [wagmi](https://wagmi.sh) so folks can start using it without much upfront switching cost.